 If our existing shareholders sell, or indicate intent to sell, substantial amounts of the ADSs in the public market after the lock-up agreements and other legal restrictions on resale discussed in this prospectus lapse, the trading price of ADSs could decline significantly and could decline below the public offering price in this offering.
-In connection with our initial public offering, our directors, executive officers and Knilo InvestCo AB entered into lock-up agreements that expire on September 20, 2021.
+In connection with our initial public offering, substantially all of our shareholders entered into lock-up agreements that expire on September 20, 2021.
 The representatives for the underwriters in our initial public offering agreed to waive this lock-up with respect to the filing by us of the registration statement of which this prospectus forms a part and the offer and sale by the selling stockholders of the ADSs in this offering.
-In connection with this offering, our officers, directors and the selling shareholders have agreed to be subject to a contractual lock-up agreement with the underwriters, which will expire 90 days from the date of this prospectus.
-The lock-up agreements contain important exceptions that govern their applicability and the representatives of the underwriters may, in their sole discretion, permit our officers and directors who are subject to these lock-up agreements to sell any or all of the common shares subject to such lock-up agreements at any time in their sole discretion.
+In connection with this offering, the selling shareholders have agreed to be subject to a contractual lock-up agreement with the underwriters, which will expire 90 days from the date of this prospectus.
+The lock-up agreements contain important exceptions that govern their applicability and the representatives of the underwriters may, in their sole discretion, permit those who are subject to these lock-up agreements to sell any or all of the common shares subject to such lock-up agreements at any time in their sole discretion.